DDI-NO/documentation/docs/dditools/crfimport.md

 - Select the file uploaded in TSD for processing.

 ### Scanning the CRF
 SDAPS need a specific TIFF format file for it to process the optical mark recognition.
 The scanner must be set to 300 DPI black and white, multipage TIFF, compressed.

+> ⚠️
+**THE ORDER AND NUMBER OF PAGES CANNOT BE ALTERED**.
+SDAPS keeps a record of where the check marks are placed and expects the logical ordering.
+The pages from extra documents may be added after the CRF.

 ### Uploading the scan file into TSD
 See the [TSD import user guide](../tsd/tsdimport.md) for importing files in case of any doubts.